-- a) Separate accountability of receipts, expenditures, disbursements and balances.
-CJCC recommends creating an account in your accounting system for each grant using the grant number provided by CJCC.b) Itemized records supporting all grant receipts, expenditures and match contributions in sufficient detail - to show exact nature of activity.
+- Separate accountability of receipts, expenditures, disbursements and balances.
+CJCC recommends creating an account in your accounting system for each grant using the grant number provided by CJCC. - Itemized records supporting all grant receipts, expenditures and match contributions in sufficient detail to show exact nature of activity. - Data and information for each expenditure and match contribution with proper reference to a supporting voucher or bill properly approved.